 The most common types of chronic coughs are dry and wet cough.
 A dry cough does not produce any mucus and is usually a sign of sinus problems or viral infections.
 On the other hand, wet cough produces mucus and usually indicates bacterial infection or a buildup of fluid in the lungs.

 Other types of chronic cough include stress cough caused due to a reflexive spasm of the airways, ‘barking’ cough associated with viral illnesses such as croup, and whooping cough.

 Some of the signs and symptoms of chronic coughing are:

 The treatment for a chronic cough will depend on its underlying cause.
 For example, if you have an asthma-related cough, bronchodilators can be helpful as they open up your airways and reduce inflammation.
 Medications used to treat chronic coughs are generally decongestants, antihistamines, and corticosteroids.

 Similarly, antibiotics may be prescribed if a fungal, bacterial, or mycobacterial infection is triggering your cough, verses a viral infection.
 If you have acid reflux that contributes to your chronic cough, you may need to take acid blockers, which will block acid production in your stomach.

 Coughing becomes an emergency when it is accompanied by symptoms such as any of the following:

 These symptoms can indicate more serious medical emergencies like pneumonia and should be taken care of immediately.

-You will need to see a doctor if you have a cough that persists for weeks and brings up sputum or blood, affects your daily routine, and disturbs your sleep.
+You will need to see a doctor if you have a cough that persists for more than two weeks and or brings up sputum (greenish in color) or blood, affects your daily routine, causing difficulty in breathing and disturbs your sleep.

-If you or your loved ones have any of the symptoms of chronic cough, contact us to get the best treatment!
+If you or your loved ones have any of the symptoms of chronic cough, contact 828 Urgent Care to get the best treatment!